syncfusion-content/flutter-docs/Flutter/treemap/selection.md

 You can enable tile selection on a treemap using the `SfTreemap.onSelectionChanged` property.
 The descendant tiles of the selected tile are also selected along with the selected tile when doing selecting for hierarchical level.

-The `onSelectionChanged` callback is used to pass the details of the selected tile when the user is selecting a tile by tapping.
+The `onSelectionChanged` callback is used to pass the details of the selected tile when the user is selecting a tile by tapping and able to do any specific functionalities like showing pop-up or navigate to a different page.

 {% tabs %}
 {% highlight Dart %}